AlexJReid/blog/content/posts/monoblok-demo/index.md

 (Single-quote any subject starting with `$` so the shell doesn't try to expand it.)

 On the demo server you can watch this across any subject someone else has ever published to: subscribe to `$LVC.demo.>` and you get a snapshot of whatever's lingering in the cache, then the live stream.
 Useful for dashboards, restarted consumers, curious late joiners.
 No JetStream, no external KV store, just the broker remembering the last thing it saw.
+Caveat: the LVC is in-memory today and doesn't survive a server restart; on-disk persistence is on the list.

 It pairs particularly well with the conditioning rules: a subscriber to `$LVC.demo.sensors.temp.stable` gets the most recent *rule-produced* value on connect, not the raw input.
 That fallout-for-free composition is the bit I find most satisfying about how this all hangs together.